 A joint venture charge is different from a charge of accessory after the fact.
 An accessory after the fact is a person who acts to assist the principal of a crime after the crime has been committed.
 The most common defense used by criminal attorneys in either of these cases is that the defendant was ignorant of the crime occurring in his or her presence.

-If you need to know more about any type of criminal charge in Wayland, contact an experienced local attorney like Attorney Chris Spring.
+If you need to know more about domestic violence, sex crimes, or any other criminal charges in Wayland, contact an experienced Wayland criminal defense lawyer like Attorney Chris Spring.
 Attorney Spring will discuss your charges with you for free and offer you valuable advice on dealing with the police or investigators.
 Call his office and schedule your appointment now.